 1.10 “Incident” has the meaning given to it in clause 7.9.

 1.11 “Liabilities” refer to damages, liabilities, payments, costs and expenses, including reasonable legal fees.

 1.12 “Monthly Charge” means the total amount payable to Playroll for applicable Transaction Fees and the Platform Fees.

-1.13 “Payment Services” means payment as further described in clause 3 of the Terms, on behalf of the Client, of Contractor’s invoices, expenses and other charges, disbursements or reimbursements, by Playroll (whether directly or via its nominated Playroll Partner), through the Playroll Platform and/or related service provider/s, on the terms of the Agreement.
+1.13 “Payment Services” means payment as further described in clause 3 of the Terms, on behalf of the Client, of Contractor’s invoices, expenses and other charges, disbursements or reimbursements, by Playroll, in its capacity as commercial agent (whether directly or via its nominated Playroll Partner), through the Playroll Platform and/or related service provider/s, on the terms of the Agreement.

 1.14 “Personal Data” has the meaning given to it in the Data Protection Legislation.